van-geaux/calibre_series_exporter/README.md

-# 📚 Calibre Library Hardlink Organizer
+# 📚 Calibre Library Series Exporter

 ## What is this?